-- Copying arbitrary files to live next to the executable. - Specifying that certain modules should not be embedded in the binary. - Support for file. - A pyoxidizer command for turnkey building and assembling of all files. - A build mode that produces an instrumented binary, runs it a few times to dump loaded modules into files, then builds it again with a pruned set of resources.
+- Support for file. - A build mode that produces an instrumented binary, runs it a few times to dump loaded modules into files, then builds it again with a pruned set of resources.

-11.2.5 Making Distribution Easy
+9.2.5 Making Distribution Easy

 We don't yet have a good story for the distributing part of the application distribution problem.
 We're good at producing executables.
-But we'd like to go the extra mile and make it easier for people to produce installers, . dmg files, tarballs, etc.
+But we'd like to go the extra mile and make it easier for people to produce installers, .dmg files, tarballs, etc.